DouniaBK/earth-hammam/README.md

 # Business Goals
 ## Target Audience :

 The site is designed for Earth Hammam tourists, influencers and business travelers who would like to visit the facility during their trip to Marrakech, it is designed to attract tourists, influencers and business travelers from around the world who are tempted by this luxury yet authentic experience to indulge, be pampered and promote the facility.
 The treatments can be bought in the form of a gift card which makes an ideal corporate incentive targeting corporate individuals as well as influencers.
 The gift card option incites individuals to go to the facility and spend more benefitting the business.

 ## Gift Card Business Model:

 The Earth Hammam profits when individuals buy their gift cards online whether for personal use or as a gift.
 Earth Hammam profits as well when the gift card has not been redeemed.
 The booking system gives the sense that the gift card can be redeemed whenever the client wants and thus encourages clients to buy gift cards online as long as they have the freedom of booking within the next five years.

-## Site Admin:
-The admin managing the site of Earth Hammam has access to a frontend and backend admin page allowing them to perform the following daily tasks:
-1. Manage Merchandise: the admin can add, edit and delete items sold on the site.
-2. Newsletter: The admin can send newsletters with a handy email function thanks to a package called "Django-TinyMCE", which allows the admin to format the newsletter content as they wish.
-3. Testimonials: The admin can manage testimonials from the backend, publishing, deleting and updating testimonials
-4. Booked Appointments: The admin can view and edit all the appointments made by the clients, assisting them in managing personal as well as helping clients if assistance is needed
-5. Orders: The admin is able to see all the orders made by the clients thus they can complete the shipment procedure.
-6. Manage subscribers: the admin can view and manage subscribers to the newsletter allowing them to manage all marketing aspects as well as further market estimations.

 ## Visual Design:
 A folder with further design elements can be accessed [here](ADD LINK) as well as the [flowchart](ADD LINK).